 The Egyptians had many talents, but in a battle, they were no match for the Romans.
 Their main advantage was wealth.
-Roman leaders always needed money – and in return, the Senate declared that Egypt was a “Friend and ally of the Roman People.”
-That meant that they would’t invade it, at least for the time being.
+Roman leaders always needed money – and in return, the Senate declared that Egypt was a, “Friend and ally of the Roman People.”
+That meant that they wouldn’t invade it, at least for the time being.

 The Romans were fairly conservative people.
-In their view, women should be should be loyal wives and good mothers.
+In their view, women should be loyal wives and good mothers.
 The idea that a woman could rule as a Queen was – to a Roman – quite unthinkable, barbaric even.
 The Egyptians were far more broadminded.
-Cleopatra was brought up to be a ruler.
-And the Ptolemaic idea of a ruler was somebody who was highly educated.
+Cleopatra was brought up to be a ruler – and the Ptolemaic idea of a ruler was somebody who was highly educated.
 Her city was a centre of learning.
 The Library of Alexandria was the greatest in the world and many of the best scholars were based there.
-The young Cleopatra had to do her home work well.
+The young Cleopatra had to do her homework well.
 She must know her Greek plays and philosophy.
 She had to practice speech-making.
 She was fluent in several languages.
 She took a deep interest in medicine, which in those days overlapped with the arts of magic and poison.
 She was as clever as she was educated.
 Many Romans saw her as an exotic witch – someone like Medea or Circe from Greek mythology.

 Auletes died when Cleopatra was 18 years old, in 51 BC.
 She now ruled Egypt with her younger brother, Ptolemy.
 As was the custom in her family, Ptolemy was also her husband.
 It was a difficult time: the Nile failed to flood, causing famines.
 It was not long before Ptolemy and Cleopatra fell out.
 She had to flee from the country together with her sister, Arsinoe.